SamScherer1/SwiftDJITutorials/source/ios-tutorials/BridgeAppDemo.md

     }
 ~~~

-> Note: If you don't know how to apply as a DJI developer and get the App Key, please refer to [Get Started](../quick-start/index.html).//TODO: test relative links like this from github markdown...
+> Note: If you don't know how to apply as a DJI developer and get the App Key, please refer to [Get Started](../quick-start/index.md).

 **2**.
 Next, let's implement the DJISDKManagerDelegate method as shown below: